Skip to Content

 Last week, I took a fairly deep dive into the recurring traffic crash epidemic near Loyola University.
 Read the article to get up to speed on the situation.
-It has included two bus-pedestrian collisions within a week in February, at or near Sheridan Road and Kenmore Avenue, between the main campus and the Kenmore pedestrian mall.
+It has included two bus-pedestrian collisions within a week in February, at or near Sheridan Road and Kenmore Avenue, between the main campus and the Kenmore bike-pedestrian mall.

 While writing the piece, I contacted several local authorities for updates.
 (I should have also reached out to the Loyola public affairs office, which I'll do soon.)
 Here are a few updates.